ivancb/AurumECS/README.md

 # Examples
 * basic.cpp - Demonstrates basic ECS functionality.
 * basic_shared_authority.cpp - Demonstrates how two or more processes can modify the same component simultaneously.
+* mt_experimental.cpp - Example of how to use a MultithreadedDispatcher to parallelize process execution.